- Category F1 - indoor fireworks

-Category 3 - display fireworks for open areas such as fields
+- Category F3 - display fireworks for open areas such as fields

-Category 4 - professional fireworks for large open areas
+- Category F4 - professional fireworks for large open areas

 Under the regulations the sale of fireworks to anyone under 18 is banned, and caps, cracker snaps and party poppers cannot be sold to anyone under 16.
-The supply of bangers, mini rockets, fireworks that fly erratically (squibs, helicopters etc), ariel shells, ariel maroons, ariel mortars, some large category 2 and 3 fireworks and all category 4 fireworks are banned from supply to the public.
+The supply of bangers, mini rockets, fireworks that fly erratically (squibs, helicopters etc), ariel shells, ariel maroons, ariel mortars, all category F4 fireworks are banned from supply to the public.

 These regulations are enforced by local authority trading standards officers.
-Suppliers or shopkeepers in breach face a fine of up to £5,000 or six months in prison.
+Suppliers or shopkeepers in breach face an unlimited fine or six months in prison.

-Under the Manufacture and Storage of Explosives Regulations 2005 (MSER) individuals can store up to 5kg of Hazard Type 4 fireworks (generally Category 1 and 2 fireworks) without a licence and for an unlimited time.
-The Regulations also permit individuals to store up to 50kg of Hazard Type 4 fireworks for private use for up to 21 days, without the need to licence or register.
+The Regulations 20 permit individuals to store up to 50kg of Hazard Type 4 fireworks for private use for up to 21 days, without the need to licence or register.
 However, although the Regulations permit small quantities of fireworks to be kept without the need to licence or register, other requirements of the regulations - eg on storing safely - still apply.